jamietre/CsQuery/README.md

 CsQuery is a jQuery port for .NET 4.
 It implements all CSS2 & CSS3 selectors, all the DOM manipulation methods of jQuery, and some of the utility methods.
 The majority of the jQuery test suite (as of 1.6.2) has been ported to C#.

+### Why CsQuery?

+CSS selectors and jQuery make it really easy to access and manipulate HTML on the client.
+There's no reason it should be any more difficult to do the same thing with some arbitrary HTML on the server.
+It's a simple as that.
+Use it in web projects to do post-processing on HTML pages before they're served, for web scraping, parsing templates for emails, and more.

+##### Standards Compliant HTML parsing

 CsQuery uses a C# port of the [validator.nu HTML parser](http://about.validator.nu/htmlparser/).
 This is the same code used in the Gecko browser engine.
-This should result in CsQuery creating a highly HTML5 standards-compliant DOM from markup, and an identical DOM to any Gecko-based browser.
+CsQuery will create an identical DOM from the same source as any Gecko-based browser.
+You should expect excellent results for handling both valid and invalid markup.

+##### CSS3 Selectors and jQuery methods

+CsQuery implements all CSS2 and CSS3 selectors and filters.
+Anthing you can do in a web browser, you can do with CsQuery.
+You can use all the same jQuery methods you're familiar with to traverse and manipulate the DOM.

+##### Speed

 The CSS selector engine fully indexes each document on tag name, id, class, and attribute.
 The index is subselect-capable, meaning that complex selectors will still be able to take advantage of the index (for any part of the selector that's indexed).
 [Performance](#performance) of selectors compared to other existing C# HTML parsing libraries is orders of magnitude faster.

+What's more, the entire test suite from Sizzle (the jQuery CSS selector engine) and jQuery (1.6.2) has been ported from Javascript to C# to cover this project.

 ### Installation